 July 2020: “Photographing Black Lives Matter: An Interview with Sheila Pree Bright”

-My scholarship and pedagogy centre on two main themes: Visual Literacy and Teaching Historical Controversy.
+My scholarship and pedagogy centre on two main themes: Critical Visual Literacy and Teaching Historical Controversy.

 We are living in a visual age, in which images have become the central medium for representing and interrogating all aspects of human experience.
 Digital technologies have fundamentally shifted the traditional ratio between textual and visual communication.
 As the beating heart of digital culture, visual communication has come to permeate almost every aspect of our personal, professional, and political lives.
 From a historical perspective, this explosion in our use of, and access to, images represents as radical a turning point as did the first information revolution brought about by Johannes Gutenberg’s printing press.

 Defining, promoting, and implementing an agenda for visual literacy is a central part of my scholarly agenda at UBC.
-I have done so for example by organizing a symposium on teaching through material culture (Past Matters), by driving the development of a new digital tool for Interactive Image Annotation in and beyond the classroom (funded by TLEF), or by providing new, hands-on research opportunities for undergraduate students in local museum collections (Objects of Encounter).
+It is animated by my conviction that there can be no social justice without visual representational justice.
+My commitment to expanding our conversations, questions, and critiques about visual culture and consumption have led me to hold a symposium on teaching through material culture (Past Matters), to organize an international research roundtable on the interdisciplinary study of visuality (Visual Literacy), and to develop newm hands-on research opportunities for undergraduate students in local museum collections (Objects of Encounter).

 Teaching Historical Controversy